google/docsy-example/content/en/docs/contributing/bug_report.md

 Bug reports must:

-1.Include a short, self contained Python snippet reproducing the problem.
+1. Include a short, self contained Python snippet reproducing the problem.
 You can format the code nicely by using GitHub Flavored Markdown:

 ```
 .```python